 - RattlerCareers — Our central resource for employment opportunities.
 Post job opportunities and create a profile for your organization so that students can find you.

 - Presentations — Employers may coordinate presentations to classes or registered student organizations.

 - Résumé Referrals — We can help you find potential candidates within a quick turnaround time.

 - Résumé Collections — once you post an open position, we will email qualified students (and alumni, if applicable) to share information about the position and the due date for resume collection.
 Once resumes are received and reviewed, we will send a packet of resumes to the hiring manager for review.

 - Student Site Visits — We will partner with you to plan a visit.
 Staff from Career Services will accompany a group of students to your location for a tour and informational session.
 Organizations who host site visits often see an increase in applicants when internship, job, or service opportunities become available.

 Share your organization information through the campus newspaper

 Post job openings or advertise in The Rattler, the student-run campus newspaper.
 For more information, call 210-436-3401.

 Community-based Work Study Program

-The Office of Civic Engagement offers the community-based work study program which allows students to conduct federal Work Study for local community partners.
+The Office of Community Engagement offers the community-based work study program which allows students to conduct federal Work Study for local community partners.